gesellkammer/csoundengine/docs/Introduction.rst

   disk, without loading the sample data first
 * :meth:`~csoundengine.engine.Engine.testAudio`: tests the Engine's output

 Modulation / Automation
 ~~~~~~~~~~~~~~~~~~~~~~~

 Within **csoundengine** instruments can declare *pfields* as dynamic values (*k-variables*),
-which can be modified, modulated and / or automated after the event has started.
+which can be modified, modulated and automated after the event has started.
 Notice
 that in the definition of the 'synth' instrument, ``kmidinote = p4`` or ``kcutoff = p6``
 assign a parameter (``p4``, ``p6``) to a control variable.